pnye/lessonsinembedded/kentek_demos/keil_uVision4/README.md

-This is the Kentek demos in the Keil uVision IDE directory.
+These are the Kentek demos built in the Keil uVision IDE.